Vedat Muriqi: Lazio

 On 15 September 2020, Muriqi signed a five-year deal with Serie A club Lazio.
 On 17 October 2020, he made his debut in a 3–0 away defeat against Sampdoria after coming on as a substitute at 59th minute in place of Felipe Caicedo.
 Three days after debut, Muriqi played against Borussia Dortmund in the 2020–21 UEFA Champions League to become the first player of the Kosovo national team to feature in the competition.

 Mallorca

 On 31 January 2022, Muriqi was loaned out to La Liga club Mallorca until the end of the 2021–22 season.
 Mallorca reportedly paid a €1 million loan fee.
 His debut with Mallorca came two days later in the 2021–22 Copa del Rey quarter-finals against Rayo Vallecano after being named in the starting line-up.
 Three days after debut, he made his league debut against Cádiz after being named in the starting line-up and scored his side's second goal during a 2–1 home win.
 On 22 July 2022, the clubs agreed on a permanent transfer and Muriqi signed a five-year contract with Mallorca.
+He finished the 2022–23 season as his club's top scorer with 15 goals, ranking fifth overall in the league scoring charts.

+On 15 February 2026, Muriqi scored his 50th La Liga goal for Mallorca in a 2–1 defeat against Real Betis, becoming the club's second-highest scorer in the competition behind Samuel Eto'o with 54.
+Two months later, on 12 April, he scored twice in a 3–0 victory over Rayo Vallecano, bringing his La Liga tally to 55 goals and surpassing Eto'o's record.
+He concluded the season with 23 goals, two goals short of the Pichichi Trophy, yet his club suffered relegation after finishing 18th in the league.

+Return to Fenerbahçe

+On 19 June 2026, Muriqi returned to Fenerbahçe on a three-year contract.

+On 11 August 2026, he made his second era debut for the team, in a 1–0 away win against Sturm Graz in the 2026–27 UEFA Champions League third qualifying round second match.

+On 22 August 2026, he scored his first goal for Fenerbahçe since his return, in a 4-2 victory in Süper Lig against Konyaspor.

+On 26 August 2026, in the 2026–27 UEFA Champions League qualifying Play-off round against french side Olympique Lyonnais, he scored his first ever goal in an UEFA club competition, helping his team to win 2-1 and to qualify for the 2026–27 UEFA Champions League league phase.

+On 20 September 2026, he played for 69 minutes against Eyüpspor and scored 4 goals; this match marked the highest number of goals he had ever scored in a single Süper Lig game.